UilKnarf/frankliu/README.md

 ## About The Project

-This is my minimalist portfolio website built with Next.js, Tailwind CSS, shadcn-ui, and TypeScript.
+This is a minimalist portfolio website built with Next.js, Tailwind CSS, shadcn-ui, and TypeScript.
 It's a great template for a simple personal portfolio site, and it's a great way to get familiar with shadcn-ui components, TailwindCSS, and Next.js.